Fill out the form below or call us at (800) 345-4125.

 A Medicare overpayment demand typically results from billing errors, a lack of documentation to prove medical necessity, or failing to meet a technical requirement for a claim.
 The most immediate impact is financial, as Medicare will demand repayment and can place your company on a 100% prepayment review or withhold future payments to recoup the debt.
 Left unaddressed, large or repeated overpayments can also put your billing privileges at risk.

-What causes a Medicare license and billing privilege revocation, and how does that impact my company?
+What causes a Medicare enrollment and billing privilege revocation, and how does that impact my company?

 A revocation of your Medicare billing privileges is the most severe penalty a provider can face.
 It can be triggered by unresolved overpayments, failing to comply with regulations, application integrity issues, or other serious infractions.
 The risks are catastrophic and include a complete halt of all Medicare payments, a re-enrollment bar that can last for years, and placement on a preclusion list that prevents you from contracting with many other payors.